oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-to-not-push-your-pull-requests-aka-discuss-then-build/rule.md

 ---

-For the original article check out [​​​​​Don't "Push" Your Pull Requests ​](https&#58;//www.igvita.com/2011/12/19/dont-push-your-pull-requests/)b​y Ilya Grigorik.​
+For the original article check out [Don't "Push" Your Pull Requests](https&#58;//www.igvita.com/2011/12/19/dont-push-your-pull-requests/)by Ilya Grigorik.

 Open source software projects love it when the community get involved and pitch in.

-It's great when someone fixes a bug.​
+It's great when someone fixes a bug.

 A short pull request to fix a small problem is easy to review and accept.